GlobedGD/globed2/README.md

 * Real-time multiplayer
 * Voice chat and text messages with **full encryption and zero logging/storage**
 * Available on three of the major platforms (Windows, Mac and Android)
-* Fully open-source, including the server code
+* Fully open-source, including the server

 ## Installation